Kurun-pan/riscv-emu/README.md

 # riscv-emu

-`riscv-emu` is a RISC-V emulator that is written in Rust. xv6, NuttX, FreeRTOS and Zephyr OS are supported.
+`riscv-emu` is the RISC-V emulator that is written in Rust. xv6, NuttX, FreeRTOS and Zephyr OS are supported.

 ## Demo

 ### Linux

+Linux is currently being debugged!

 ```
 $ cargo run --release